Friday, 4 November 2022

 Above: The star son debate, well, discussion has been going on since the early days.
 Decades later, there's been little change!

-Anyhoo, back to Mr Malhotra (who has since renamed himself to leave his screen avatar far behind).
+Anyhoo, back to Mr Malhotra (who has since renamed himself to leave his screen avatar far behind after his failure to launch in film).

-A tall act for a newcomer, Sridevi had done hundreds of films by the time Lamhe was in production while, Malhotra (who was of similar age as Sridevi albeit one movie old) came in, frankly, ill-prepared.
+A tall act for a newcomer, Sridevi had done over 200 films by the time Lamhe was in production while, Malhotra (who was of similar age as Sridevi albeit one movie old!) came in, frankly, ill-prepared.
 To be honest, he wasn't that bad, but was completely overshadowed by the entire cast - each one in the film was a multiple award-winner; be it Sri, Anil, Anupam Kher or the Waheeda ji.
 For someone so photogenic, he got lost in the mega mix of movie icons.
+Oddly, this film mounted the best performances of almost the entire cast; be it Kapoor, Rehman, Kher or Devi!

 Sridevi was busy concentrating on what became her tour de force double act (its easily the favourite of many Sridevi fans around the globe) and the two, apart from their on-screen moments, barely spoke off screen.
 To be fair, this was true of Sridevi in general; a painfully shy superstar who barely spoke to anyone on set .